-Following a partnership with LCA, VPP has switched to a model which allows each household unit to have its own source of running hot water for bathing and other household use.
-Solar water heaters provide hot water to the villagers for bathing, cooking and making tea, washing clothes and preparing animal feed.
-A solar-heated, dependable supply of hot water is very important and useful- it impacts many aspects of everyday life and improves the general well-being and quality of life for everyone, but particularly for women.
+Following a partnership with LCA, VPP has switched to a model that allows each household unit to have its own source of hot running water for bathing and other household uses.
+Solar water heaters provide hot water to the villagers for bathing, cooking, making tea, washing clothes and preparing animal feed.
+A solar-heated, dependable supply of hot water is important and useful- it impacts many aspects of everyday life and improves the general well-being and quality of life for everyone, but particularly for women.

 The Village People Project opened its last communal bath house Sun Jia Cun in Gansu region in 2013, which marked the completion of four community bathhouses operating as social enterprises and serving the local communities.

-We have discontinued building communal bath houses because of the following issues:
+We have discontinued building communal bath houses for the following reasons:

 village populations in this area were declining steeply as a result of the government’s urbanization policy

-cheaper solar panels meant that an increasing number of houses had individual bathrooms which meant that usage of the communal bath houses was increasingly seasonal;
+cheaper solar panels meant that an increasing number of houses had individual bathrooms, making the usage of the communal bath houses increasingly seasonal

-building a communal bathroom in a township (which could serve multiple villages and which seemed the logical step forward) meant township level approvals, and this is proving increasingly difficult for a foreign NGO operating in China today.
+building a communal bathroom in a township (which could serve multiple villages) meant getting township-level approvals, and this is proving increasingly difficult for a foreign NGO operating in China today.

 Increasing water shortage in the area